 - Assimilate and Employ Vast Amounts of Data

 Bounded rationality “assumes that people, while they may seek the best solution, normally settle for much less, because the decisions they confront typically demand greater information, time, processing capabilities than they possess.
 They settle for “bounded rationality or limited rationality in decisions.”
 (Chand).
 It is not just the possession of data that creates bounded rationality, but the ability to consume, absorb, and make rational decisions based on the information available.
-Cognitive computing helps address the limits of bounded rationality.
+Machine learning helps address the limits of bounded rationality.

 - Data Driven and Probabilistic Recommendations

 Decision making is greatly enhanced by machine learning’s ability to access and synthesize additional information, and to have an almost infinite appetite for new data.
 This approach also finds patterns and trends buried within the data and uses that information to further a solution to the problem at hand.
 Finding the patterns in the data is only one aspect of what makes this type of computing cognitive.
 Projecting future behaviors or results based on prior histories and incorporating that information into its recommended solution is what truly separates probabilistic solutions from deterministic ones.

 The unpredictable nature of data and specifically the amount of data required for a particular project or problem lends itself to a cloud solution.
 In the cloud users will have access to computing resources as well as addressing storage needs.
 There is a second type of scalability that is very important that of the human infrastructure required to maintain an ongoing cognitive computing initiative.
 The mathematics required to fully exploit the power of machine learning are beyond the comprehension and skill levels of most programmers.
 Those that can handle both the mathematics and the programming are very expensive.
 A cloud solution allows both areas of scalability to be addressed.
 A properly applied machine learning strategy frees up analysts to do what they do best; analyze and discover.